Bjergsen: Team SoloMid (2014–2020)

-In 2018 Spring, Team SoloMid achieved an 11–7 record in the regular season, seeding third for playoffs.
-Bjerg was voted First Team All–Pro, but in playoffs, TSM were upset by the sixth seed, the newly formed Clutch Gaming and for the first time in their history, Team SoloMid were eliminated before finals.
-For Summer, TSM finished fifth with a 10–8 record, and faced Echo Fox in the quarterfinals, where they won 3–1, before losing to Cloud9 in the semifinals.
-Due to their fifth and third place finishes, respectively, Team SoloMid did not automatically qualify for Worlds 2018 and were instead placed into the Regional Gauntlet as the 2nd seed, with the winner claiming the third and final spot representing North America.
-In a rematch with Echo Fox, Team SoloMid swept the series 3–0, before being swept themselves by Cloud9, eliminating them.
+In the 2018 Spring Split, TSM achieved an 11–7 record in the regular season, seeding third for playoffs.
+Bjerg was voted First Team All-Pro, but in playoffs, TSM were upset by the sixth seed, Clutch Gaming and for the first time in their history, TSM were eliminated before the finals.
+For the Summer Split TSM finished fifth with a 10–8 record, and faced Echo Fox in the quarterfinals, where they won 3–1, before losing to Cloud9 in the semifinals.
+Due to their fifth and third place finishes, respectively, TSM did not automatically qualify for Worlds 2018 and were instead placed into the Regional Gauntlet as the 2nd seed, with the winner claiming the third and final spot representing North America.
+In a rematch with Echo Fox, TSM swept the series 3–0, before being defeated and eliminated by Cloud9.
 For the first time in his LCS career, Bjerg did not attend the World Championship.

-After a disappointing 2018 season, Team SoloMid went 13–5 in 2019 Spring, good for third place.
-Bjerg took home another First Team All–Pro, and in playoffs they defeated Echo Fox 3–1, then reverse swept Cloud9 3–2 to return to the finals vs Team Liquid, where they were, in turn, reverse swept.
+After the 2018 season, TSM went 13–5 in the 2019 Spring Split, which gave them enough for third place.
+Bjerg took home another First Team All-Pro, and in playoffs they defeated Echo Fox 3–1, and reverse swept Cloud9 3–2 to return to the finals vs Team Liquid, where they were, in turn, reverse swept.
 In the Summer Split, TSM finished fifth, with a 10–8 record, but lost their first playoff game 3–1 to Clutch.
-Once again, the Regional Gauntlet was the team's last chance to save their season, but TSM was defeated 3–2 by Clutch gaming, and for the second straight year, Bjerg and Team SoloMid failed to qualify for the World Championship.
+Once again, the Regional Gauntlet was the team's last chance to save their season, but TSM was defeated 3–2 by Clutch gaming, and for the second straight year, Bjerg and TSM failed to qualify for the World Championship.

 In the Spring Split, TSM began their season by going 9–9, and in playoffs, defeated 100 Thieves 3–2 before falling to FlyQuest 2–3 and were once again eliminated early.
-In Summer however, they finished fourth, at 12–6, and Bjerg once again took home All Pro Honors, being voted to the First–Team.
+In the Summer Split however, they finished fourth with 12–6, and Bjerg again took home All Pro Honors, being voted to the First-Team.
 TSM faced Golden Guardians in the first round, and swept 3–0.
 However due to the new format, they were given another change in the losers bracket.
 There, TSM went on a run, defeating Dignitas, Golden Guardians, Cloud9, Team Liquid, and finally FlyQuest to win the 2020 Summer Split.
 Bjerg claimed his 6th LCS Championship Title, tying him for second all time, and earning TSM a spot at Worlds, however they failed to win a single game, going 0–6 and finishing last among all teams in the group stage.